zurutech/zurutech.github.io/_posts/2021-08-09-image-resizing.md

 </div>

 The previous consideration are valid also in this case, and it clear how without the antialiasing the resulting image does not represent correctly the input.
-If you look at OpenCV results, it is curious that are in practice the same than the nearest neighbor of Pillow, it's like incorrectly implemented filters inadvertently resemble the naive approach.
+If you look at `OpenCV` results, it is curious that are in practice the same than the nearest neighbor of `Pillow`, it's like incorrectly implemented filters inadvertently resemble the naive approach.

 Another interesting pattern is the following one, it is similar to the previous grid but here we increase the border to 22 pixels and the squares are 20x20 pixel (note that we use a slightly different value for the border and the squares).